gaps-closure/xdcomms-dma/README.md

 ## XDCOMMS SUPPORTED Cross-Domain Guards

-XDCOMMS-lib current version (version 0.5) supports three main types of CDG:
+XDCOMMS-lib current version (version 0.5, October 2023) supports three main types of CDG:
 - GE-MIND: Communicating with the proxy DMA driver using IOCTL commands, which in turn communicates with the XILINX AXI DMA/MCDMA driver on the GE MIND ZCU102 FPGA board.
 - INTEL-ESCAPE: Copying data to and from shared memory mapped regions on the ESCAPE FPGA board.
 - X-ARBITOR: Reading a writing files with the X-ARBITOR send and receive proxies.

 In addition XDCOMMS-lib can be tested on a single host computer using:
-- Pseudo driver emulation (as stand-in for the proxy DMA driver)
+- Pseudo driver emulation (as stand-in for the proxy DMA driver).
-- Shared memory mapped regions of the host computer (instead of the ESCAPE FPGA memory).
+- Shared memory mapped regions of the host computer (as stand-in for the ESCAPE FPGA board).
-- Files in directories on the host computer
+- Files in directories on the host computer (as stand-in for the X-ARBITOR).

 ## XDCOMMS Configuration